ParyaniSagar/MiniProject-STEPin/README.md

 A Mini Project relevant to the STEPin training provided by L&amp;T Technology Services

 ### KAUN KAREGA GENESIS ME STEPin!
-A fun C Programming based Quiz consisiting of questions from different genres, and a minimum score to grab an oppurtunity to be a part of the :fire: **Genesis                   Program** :fire:
+A fun C Programming based Quiz consisting of questions from different genres, and a minimum score to grab an opportunity to be a part of the :fire: **Genesis                   Program** :fire:

 ![MiniProject Intro Photo](./1_Requirements/kkgms.png)